CarolHGray/NoSQL-Social-Network-API/README.md

 # NoSQL-Social-Network-API
-AN API for social network web application
+An API for social network web application

 # Social-Network-API